shubham2710/Data-Store-using-CRD-create-read-delete/README.md

 3. Inorder to make use of those of functionalities , we have created a another file 'accessing.py' in which we whave imported 'main.py' as a library.

 4. So please go through the 'accessing.py' for working of data-store as it includes all the commands .

+5. Also , 'output.png' is attached to demonstrate its working in cmd.